tegbessou/tasting/README.md

 Instead of checking if an owner exist before saving data, we can try to get an owner and throw an exception if it doesn't exist and then catch it

 Add a test on each repository on ofId method to check if it's can return null

+Add created at, created by, updated at and updated by for each entity or aggregate

 ## In progress
 Invite participant to tasting